leto/writing/blog_posts/tpf/TPF_grant_update_6.md

 The remaining, untested functions in extend_vtable are clone_pmc, cmp_pmc,
 get_pointer_keyed_int, get_pointer_keyed_str, remove_vtable_override,
 set_pointer_keyed and set_pointer_keyed_str.
-I leave the testing of these funcitons as an exercise to the interested reader :)
+I leave the testing of these functions as an exercise to the interested reader :)

 ## Grant Refactoring